qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 There are only two tasks left:

 #.
-Bind the ``tweets`` property from the “Application” to the ``tweets``
+Bind the ``tweets`` property from the "Application" to the ``tweets``
-   property of the “Tweets” page instance.
+   property of the "Tweets" page instance.
 #.
-Bind the ``username`` property form the “Application” to the
+Bind the ``username`` property form the "Application" to the
-   ``title`` property of the “Tweets” page instance.
+   ``title`` property of the "Tweets" page instance.

-Open the “Application” class file and add under the instantiation of the “Tweets” page ``tweetsPage`` the following code:
+Open the "Application" class file and add under the instantiation of the "Tweets" page ``tweetsPage`` the following code:
 ::

     this.bind("tweets", tweetsPage, "tweets");
     this.bind("username", tweetsPage, "title");

 Generate the source code again and refresh you browser tab.
-Try the username “qooxdoo” and push the “Show” button.
+Try the username "qooxdoo" and push the "Show" button.
 It is magic!

 .. image:: tutorial_list.png